likicv/usysml-test-cases/README.md

 explanations, discussion, and any issues raised.
-In a more narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviours, however what exactly is included in this subset depends on the uSysML version (see Table 1).
+In a more narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviours, however what exactly is included in this subset depends on the uSysML version (see table below).
 The purpose of uSysML versions is to define scope that will limit considerations required for the development of robust test cases to explore practical issues relevant to the implementation of the SysML v2 textual notation.
 Therefore, the scope of uSysML for each version